ramk95/mould-it/README.md

     <p1> Hello Python! </p1>
     {% endif %}

-IF block supports else and elif as well.
+IF block supports 'else' and 'elif' as well.

 ## <b>for</b> loop

-Use '{%' and '%}' to enclose the lines where a for block starts and use the same with 'endfor' keyword for closing the if blocks
+Use '{%' and '%}' to enclose the lines where a 'for' block starts and use the same with 'endfor' keyword for closing the 'for' blocks

-    {% for n in l %}
+    {% for n in numbers %}
     This is line {{ n }} printed using for loop
     {% endfor %}

-In the above code, 'n' and 'l' are variables where 'n' is the looping variable and 'l' is the list on whose items the loop is run
+In the above code, 'n' and 'numbers' are variables where 'n' is the looping variable and 'numbers' is the list on whose items the loop is run

 <b>for</b> supports looping over lists and dictionaries